sateffen/nodgine/README.md

 ## Testing ##

 For the most parts of the application I'm using unittests to automatically find bugs and ensure functionality.
-To do so I'm using [nodeunit](https://github.com/caolan/nodeunit).
+To do so I'm using [mocha](https://github.com/pghalliday/grunt-mocha-test) and [chai](https://github.com/chaijs/chai).
 There is a simple grunt-task to start the tests:

     grunt test